About Amber Lyon

 Lyon has a passion for exposing human rights violations against protesters during revolutions.
 For her documentary, ‘iRevolution’, Lyon examines social media’s critical role in galvanizing the revolutions and exposing human rights abuse in Egypt, Tunisia, and Bahrain. ‘iRevolution’ won a 2012 New York Festivals International Television and Film Gold World Medal Award and Lyon was nominated as a Livingston Award Finalist for the documentary.

 Lyon continues to investigate ongoing cases of excessive use of police force against journalists and protesters in the United States.
-Lyon was crushed underneath a crowd in Chicago, directly shot at with less lethal weapons in Anaheim, and forced to inhale pepper spray more times than she can count, all while using submersion journalism to photo-document protesters in the U.S. for an upcoming book.
+Lyon was crushed underneath a crowd in Chicago, directly shot at with less lethal weapons in Anaheim, and forced to inhale pepper spray more times than she can count, all while using submersion journalism to photo-document protesters in the U.S. for an upcoming photo book set to be distributed in major retailers nationwide in the fall of 2013.

 In her spare time, Amber loves photography, traveling and embarking on spontaneous adventures.
 She has a passion for scuba diving and is a PADI Advanced Open Water certified and ERDI HAZWOPER diver.